-- Integrate visible demonstrations of the culture and diversity of SJSU through campus architecture. - Include public art and building features that reference the descendents of the Ohlone people. - Design new buildings and open spaces to frame landmark buildings and places on Main Campus like Tower Hall and the future central tower (Building L.)
+- Integrate visible demonstrations of the culture and diversity of SJSU through campus architecture. - Include public art and building features that reference the descendents of indigenous peoples. - Design new buildings and open spaces to frame landmark buildings and places on Main Campus like Tower Hall and the future central tower (Building L.)